Xeon: Overview

-Some shortcomings that make Xeon processors unsuitable for most consumer-grade desktop PCs include lower clock rates at the same price point (since servers run more tasks in parallel than desktops, core counts are more important than clock rates), and usually lacks an integrated graphics processing unit (GPU).
-Processor models prior to Sapphire Rapids-WS lacks support for overclocking (with the exception of Xeon W-3175X).
+Some shortcomings that make Xeon processors unsuitable for most consumer-grade desktop PCs include lower clock rates at the same price point (since servers run more tasks in parallel than desktops, core counts are more important than clock rates), and, usually, the lack of an integrated graphics processing unit (GPU).
+Processor models prior to Sapphire Rapids-WS lack support for overclocking (with the exception of Xeon W-3175X).
 Despite such disadvantages, Xeon processors have always had popularity among some desktop users (video editors and other power users), mainly due to higher core count potential, and higher performance to price ratio vs. the Core i7 in terms of total computing power of all cores.
 Since most Intel Xeon CPUs lack an integrated GPU, systems built with those processors require a discrete graphics card or a separate GPU if computer monitor output is desired.

-Intel Xeon is a distinct product line from the similarly-named Intel Xeon Phi.
+Intel Xeon is a distinct product line from the similarly named Intel Xeon Phi.
 The first-generation Xeon Phi is a completely different type of device more comparable to a graphics card; it is designed for a PCI Express slot and is meant to be used as a multi-core coprocessor, like the Nvidia Tesla.
 In the second generation, Xeon Phi evolved into a main processor more similar to the Xeon.
 It conforms to the same socket as a Xeon processor and is x86-compatible; however, as compared to Xeon, the design point of the Xeon Phi emphasizes more cores with higher memory bandwidth.

 P6-based Xeon

 Pentium II Xeon

 The first Xeon-branded processor was the Pentium II Xeon (code-named "Drake").
-It was released in 1998, replacing the Pentium Pro in Intel's server lineup.
+It was released in 1998, replacing the Pentium Pro in Intel's high-end server lineup.
 The Pentium II Xeon was a "Deschutes" Pentium II (and shared the same product code: 80523) with a full-speed 512 kB (1 kB = 1024 B), 1 MB (1 MB = 1024 kB = 10242 B), or 2 MB L2 cache.
 The L2 cache was implemented with custom 512 kB SRAMs developed by Intel.
 The number of SRAMs depended on the amount of cache.
 A 512 kB configuration required one SRAM, a 1 MB configuration: two SRAMs, and a 2 MB configuration: four SRAMs on both sides of the PCB.
-Each SRAM was a 12.90 mm by 17.23 mm (222.21 mm^{2}) die fabricated in a 0.35 µm four-layer metal CMOS process and packaged in a cavity-down wire-bonded land grid array (LGA).
+Each SRAM was a 12.90 mm by 17.23 mm (222.21 mm^{2}) die fabricated in a 0.35 μm four-layer metal CMOS process and packaged in a cavity-down wire-bonded land grid array (LGA).
 The additional cache required a larger module and thus the Pentium II Xeon used a larger slot, Slot 2.
-It was supported by the 440GX dual-processor workstation chipset and the 450NX quad- or octo-processor chipset.
+It was supported by the i440GX dual-processor workstation chipset and the i450NX quad- or octo-processor server chipset.